spacemudd/ucsd-bioinformatics/README.md

 3. I'm an IT software developer having done pretty large projects.

-4. I was always fascinated of the bioinformatics realm since I first heared of it in 2012 on Reddit.
+4. I was always fascinated of the bioinformatics realm since I first heared of it in 2012 as an emerging sector.

 5. I'm hoping to go back to university after taking the Bioinformatics Specialization course.